ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Custom_Types_Enums.md

 Years, months, and days are combined into a single type-safe structure, `Date`.
 Every `Date` object is validated at creation time.
-You can only create legal dates--illegal states are unrepresentable:
+You can only create legal dates--illegal states are unrepresentable.

 ```python
 # type_safe_date_demo.py